vm-x-ai/vm-x-ai-file-processing/docs/run-aws.md

 1. **Shared Services Account**: Contains shared resources like ECR repositories.
 2. **Development Account**: Contains the application infrastructure like EKS cluster, RDS database, and application workloads.

+## Update Resource Prefix (Optional)

+By default, the resource prefix is `file-processing`, and it's used across the entire project (AWS resources, ArgoCD, etc.).

+You can change it by updating the `RESOURCE_PREFIX` in the root `.env` file.

 ## Update the AWS Account IDs

 Update the `packages/infra/cdk/shared/src/consts/stages.ts` with your AWS accounts information.